 FELF interconnects young people with experienced experts and decision-makers on a European level and enhances not only your professional knowledge but also your skills in policy-level negotiations or organisational, communicational, analytical and creative solution thinking.
 You will acquire a practical set of skills and competencies which you will use not only in your future working life but also in your daily life in general.
 This new knowledge and enhanced transferable skills will help to empower you, the “young leaders”, to be more active citizens at the European, national or local level and thus will contribute to the achievement of your personal fulfilment.

-FELF participants from different corners of the EU will have an opportunity to be involved in discussions on topics such as green or digital transition, (energy) security, (economic) resilience and more (see below).
+FELF participants from different corners of the EU will have an opportunity to be involved in discussions on topics such as economic resilience, political resilience, forward resilience and more (see below).

 Further, FELF will include policy writing workshops and skills training.
 You will have the opportunity to network with decision-makers and experts taking part in the Prague European Summit (PES), and also with fellow young leaders.
 This will provide you with a unique possibility to elevate your ideas, which you would not be able to execute alone.
 Also, with further shared knowledge and contacts, FELF participants will form a network through which they will be able to create meaningful projects together in the future.
 Before the meeting, participants are expected to build on their admission essays in a structured and guided way with experienced lecturers.
 During the FELF itself, they will produce a joint policy statement with suggested policy changes which will then be discussed with relevant stakeholders.